preetarora3004/TODO/README.md

 - System load is reduced (no cron jobs or polling)
 - Status values remain always accurate in real-time

-This approach ensures a <b>scalable, efficient, and consistent</b> way to handle time-driven state.
+This approach ensures a **scalable, efficient, and consistent** way to handle time-driven state.

 ### Error Handling Strategy